gustafe/aoc2022/README.md

 ## Solution comments in reverse order

+### Day 10: Cathode-Ray Tube

+Register Rodeo - but with timings!

+A fun problem.
+The test input was nicely designed to ensure I caught my off-by-one error.

+Score: 2

+Rating: 4/5

 ### Day 9: Rope Bridge

 Another challenging puzzle.
 My first attempt was to move the head